mmahesh/dstack_multiple_gpu/blog_post.md

 ```python
 class LitAutoEncoder(pl.LightningModule):
 ```

+Note that the class `LitAutoEncoder` inherits all the methods of `pl.LightningModule` object.

 We use the  `__init__` method to create the model.
 We describe the components of the `__init__` method first.